 She found tour golf a tough road and turned to teaching the game.
 She helped found the LPGA Teaching Division in 1959 and is in that group’s Hall of Fame.

-Spork was honored in recent years by the Women’s Michigan Golf Association and she took part in the 100th Michigan Women’s Amateur celebration two years ago at age 89.
+Spork was honored in recent years by the Women’s Michigan Golf Association and she took part in the 100th Michigan Women’s Amateur celebration in 2016 at age 89.
 At that time, she was still giving putting lessons to anyone wise enough to ask.
 She passed away in April of 2022 just days after learning she would inducted into the LPGA Hall of Fame.